ThinkDataEd/curriculum/docs/unit2/lesson14.md

     We can also "shuffle" data based on numerical variables.
 The statistic we use is the difference in medians.
 The distribution we form by this form of shuffling still represents what happens if chance were the only factor at play.
 When differences are small, we suspect that they might be due to chance.
-When differences are big, we suspect they might be 'real.'
+When differences are big, we suspect they might be 'real'.

 ###**Lesson:**
 1. Remind students that they previously learned how to determine if a difference is due to chance by